corentin-ryr/MultiMedEval/readme.md

 ]
 ```

 Here is an example of a `batcher`.
 This example shows the implementation of a batcher as a callable class.
-It initializes the Mistral model (a language only model) and queries it in the `__call__` function.
+It initializes the Mistral model (a language-only model) and queries it in the `__call__` function.

 ```python
 class batcherMistral: